spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

 6. Select **AWS** and click on the **Start AWS Configuration** button.

-7. Fill out the following input values, and click on **Next Step** to continue.
+7. Fill out the following basic information, and click on **Next Step** to continue.

   | **Field** | **Description** |
   |-----------|-----------------|